netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-5/README.md

 ```

 In the `state` object we can add things we want to be available in the store as a default.
 Now move the list of items
 from `List.vue` into the state here.
-Beware that is should not be a function like in the `computed` property of the
+Beware that it should not be a function like in the `data` property of the
 components.

 To enable have this `store/index.js` being run with the web page we need to add it to the `Vue` configuration.